About Class Act Academy

 As a result of the success of the Academy, Class Act hired students to work during spring and winter breaks as well as throughout the summers.
 Class Act has also hired students that have been graduated to work at the U of L and main branches in various positions, including management.
 Additional students have been hired to work at the area shared branch locations.
 Through the Academy, these students have been provided opportunities for career exploration and preparation and have learned the skills necessary to function in today’s society.

 If you are interested in learning more about the Class Act Federal Credit Union Academy of Business and Finance at Doss and Southern High Schools, please contact Tom Anonson by email or by phone at (502) 964-7575.

 Doss High School

 Our Doss branch is located at 7601 Saint Andrews Church Road.
-The branch is open to staff and students during limited hours.
+The branch is open to staff, students, and the general public during limited hours.
 It follows the JCPS school calendar for days of operation.